Normal Wear and Tear (New York) — What Landlords Cannot Charge You For

 - compare the charge to what’s actually allowed

-- check your photos and documentation
+- check your photos, messages, and key-return proof

 - look for vague or unsupported deductions